 Negative Impact of Social Media

-There have been studies of the negative impact of social media on people’s brains and these negative impacts not only have an effect of social media in education it has an impact on society as a whole.
+There have been studies of the adverse impact of social media on people’s brains and these negative effects not only have an effect of social media in education it has an impact on society as a whole.

 Some of these are very weird and not something we may morally think about and associate with social media:

 - You may spend more money — Social media marketing has become a science into its self, and many marketers are competing for your attention through social media channels.
 This can cause you to spend money that you may not have otherwise spent.
 There is also the keeping up with the Jones effect, where people think they must have something just because their neighbor has a similar item.
 There have been studies performed that suggest the more time you spend on social media viewing stuff you may not own; you may tend to have a lower self-control when you see an ad for something one of your friends has shown you.